5 Methods to Check If Environment Variable is Set in Bash Script

 What is Setenv in Linux?

 The setenv() function includes the variable name and its value in the environment if the name isn’t already present.
 In case the name is already present, the value associated with it can be updated to the new value if the overwrite condition is met.
-When overwrite is set to zero, the value of the existing name remains unchanged.
+When the overwrite is set to zero, the value of the existing name remains unchanged.
 The function creates duplicates of the strings indicated by name and value.

 Where is Setenv located?